-Project Management Professional (PMP)® vs. PMI Agile Certified Practitioner (PMI-ACP)® Certification in Software Development
+Project Management Professional (PMP)® vs. PMI Agile Certified Practitioner (PMI-ACP)® Certification

 The Project Management Professional (PMP)® and the PMI Agile Certified Practitioner (PMI-ACP)® certifications are two popular options for project managers who want to take their careers to the next level.
 While the PMP® certification and the PMI-ACP® certification are both earned after passing an exam, the primary difference between the two is the methods on which they focus.
 The PMP exam is focused on the Waterfall methodology, and subsequent project management approaches that support this methodology.
 In contrast, the PMI-ACP exam is entirely focused Agile practices.

 Both of these project management certifications require expertise in two very different approaches.
 Before you can understand the difference between PMP and PMI-ACP certifications, you first need to learn about the methodologies on which these certifications are based – waterfall vs. Agile.